 Just note that this coverage only applies if the entire fare for the trip was paid with your Amex Business Platinum card, and a loss of life occurs within 100 days after the accident or injury.

 We value this benefit at $100 as you’re unlikely to ever have to use it.
 However, it can provide serious peace of mind when booking adventures and other types of risky travel.

 The Amex Business Platinum card’s various benefits are worth over $3,700 — and that’s not factoring in the hefty welcome bonus.

 With this in mind, the card’s various benefits significantly outweigh the card’s hefty annual fee, making it a great deal for business owners and employees that travel frequently.

 Further, businesses that make frequent large purchases can take advantage of the card’s purchase protections and elevated points-earning rate on purchases that are $5,000 or larger.

-If you decide to apply for an Amex Business Platinum card, make sure to activate your airline incidental benefit, hotel statuses, Dell credit, and Priority Pass benefits on the card’s Benefits page when your card arrives.
+If you decide to apply for an Amex Business Platinum card, make sure to activate your airline incidental benefit, hotel statuses, statement credits, and Priority Pass benefits on the card’s Benefits page when your card arrives.
 Further, you’ll need to call to activate your complimentary National car rental status, so don’t delay!

 For rates and fees of The Business Platinum Card® from American Express, click here.